BRIKEV/express-jsdoc-swagger-docs/docs/es/requestBody.md

 <img src="./assets/request-body.png"/>

+> To learn how to add examples of your endpoint's payload, check out the [examples](examples.md) section.

 > To learn how define components schemas, please visit [components](components.md) section.

 > You can check out more examples [here](https://github.com/BRIKEV/express-jsdoc-swagger/tree/master/examples/requestBody).